Social gatherings of more than six people to be banned in England | ITV News

-Social gatherings of more than six people to be banned in England to limit spread of coronavirus
+Social gatherings of more than six people to be banned in England 'for forseeable future'

-Social gatherings of more than six people will be illegal in England from Monday as the Government seeks to curb the rise in coronavirus cases.
+Social gatherings of more than six people will be illegal in England "for the forseeable future" from Monday as the Government seeks to curb the rise in coronavirus cases.

 Prime Minister Boris Johnson will use a press conference on Wednesday to announce the change in the law after the number of daily positive Covid-19 cases in the UK rose to almost 3,000.